notaryproject/specifications/scenarios.md

 - Multiple signatures, including signatures from multiple sources can be associated with a specific artifact.
 - Original signatures are maintained, even if the artifact is re-tagged.

+### Scenario 7: A mirror is compromised

+An attacker compromises a server that is hosting a mirror and gains access as an administrator.
+The attacker is able to alter any files on the mirror and access all keys stored on the mirror.

+**Implications of this requirement:**

+- There must be a way to check a signature from the original repository/developer when downloading from a mirror.
+- Clients should not trust files that are signed only by the mirror, and not by the original repository.
+- Mirrors should not have permission to edit packages and signatures.

+### Scenario 8: An attacker performs a MitM attack

+An attacker is able to sniff network traffic between the repository and client and alter packets as they are passed through the network.

+**Implications of this requirement:**

+- All downloaded files and metadata files must be validated, even if they are downloaded from a known repository.
+- Clients should only download a fixed amount of data for each file to prevent [endless data attacks](https://theupdateframework.io/security/).
+- Any proprietary or sensitive information in packages or metadata should not be sent in cleartext.

 ## Open Discussions